jediswaplabs/discord-alert-bot/readme.md

 requirements afterwards using `pip`:

 ```
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

-If you're using `conda`, you can create a virtual environment and install the requirements using this code:
+If you're using [anaconda](https://www.anaconda.com), you can create a virtual environment and install the requirements using this code:

 ```
 conda create -n discord-alert-bot python=3.9
 conda activate discord-alert-bot
-pip3 install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Usage

 Enter the Telegram and Discord bot tokens into `.env` to their respective keys, as shown in [sample.env](https://github.com/jediswaplabs/discord-alert-bot/blob/main/sample.env).
 Likewise, enter the guild id of the guild you want to use it in to the file.
 This guild has to have _Telegram Alerts_ bot as member.

 Run `main.py` to start the bot.
 ```
 python main.py
 ```